AtikaSudi/RockBuster-SQL/README.md

 ## Objective

-Rockbuster Stealth LLC, a global movie rental company, faces challenges in the streaming age.
-The study aims to identify loyal customers' locations and stock films based on location to boost revenue.
+In order to improve customer satisfaction and maximise income potential, I address Rockbuster Stealth LLC's streaming difficulties by analysing customer locations.
+I will strategically stock films according to the preferences of each region.

 ## Data